TheRealNerdyDad/TheRealNerdyDad/content/posts/Getting Started - Basics and Tools.md

 ### Azure Mobile App

-[Azure Mobile App](https://azure.microsoft.com/en-us/get-started/azure-portal/mobile-app/) is a mobile app tha can be installed on either [iOS](https://itunes.apple.com/us/app/microsoft-azure/id1219013620?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=com.microsoft.azure) and is used by the Azure adminsitrator that is away from their computer but still able to manage and monitor their Azure resources.
+[Azure Mobile App](https://azure.microsoft.com/en-us/get-started/azure-portal/mobile-app/) is a mobile app tha can be installed on either [iOS](https://itunes.apple.com/us/app/microsoft-azure/id1219013620?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=com.microsoft.azure) and is used by the Azure administrator that is away from their computer but still able to manage and monitor their Azure resources.

 Some of the features that the Azure Mobile App includes is: